Acknowledging the homeless

 The opportunities are many

-We could speak about it with others, maybe even write to our MPs, support organisations like Christians Against Poverty who work to avoid people ending up homeless.
-Pack a bit more for lunch ready for that moment we get asked if we can offer something.
+We could speak about it with others, maybe even write to our MPs, support organisations like Christians Against Poverty who work to help people escape debt.

 The opportunities are many, but the answers are few.

 Better, however, to acknowledge it than hope it goes away.
-And we are given every reason to because more than acknowledging it, Jesus identifies with those sitting cold and dirty in our underpasses.
+And we’re given every reason to because more than acknowledging it, Jesus identifies with those sitting cold and dirty in our underpasses.

 “I was hungry and you gave me something to eat… whatever you did for the least of these brothers and sisters of mine you did for me.”
 (Matthew 25:35, 40)